LiliaFramework/Lilia/documentation/manual/getting-started.md

   hostname: "myexampledatabase.com"
   username: "myusername"
   password: "mypassword"
-  database: "helix"
+  database: "lilia"
   port: 3306
 ```

 The `hostname` field can either be a domain name (like `myexampledatabase.com`) or an IP address (`123.123.123.123`).
 If you don't know what the `port` field should be, simply leave it as the default `3306`; this is the default port for MySQL database connections.
-The `database` field is the name of the database that you've created for Helix.
-Note that it does not need to be `helix`, it can be whatever you'd like.
+The `database` field is the name of the database that you've created for Lilia.
+Note that it does not need to be `lilia`, it can be whatever you'd like.

 Another important thing to note about this configuration file is that you **must** indent with **two spaces only**. `database` should not have any spacing before it, and all other entries must have two spaces before them.
 Failing to ensure this will make the configuration file fail to load.